 The top KPIs to track using this dashboard are:

-1. Patient Satisfaction
+1. Patient satisfaction

-The healthcare KPI that will entice or, on the other hand, deter potential patients is the patient satisfaction rate.
+The healthcare KPI that will encourage or, on the other hand, deter potential patients is the patient satisfaction rate.
 The higher the patient satisfaction rate, the better.
 This metric highlights feedback on how patients perceive your treatment and help identify areas of improvement.
 The patient satisfaction score necessitates surveys and feedback forms from which you can assess and analyze the average score.

 2. Staff-to-patient ratio